-A. It shall be the duty of the Attorney General and any district attorney, at their discretion, upon the request of the Department of Mental Health and Substance Abuse Services to bring an action for an injunction against any domestic violence program or sexual assault program found to be in violation of the provisions of Section 4 of this act or of any order or determination of the Department.
+A. The Attorney General, the Department of Mental Health and Substance Abuse Services and any district attorney may bring an action for an injunction against any domestic violence program or sexual assault program found to be in violation of the provisions of Section 3-314.1 of this title or of any order or determination of the Department.